supposedly/dialect-museum/README.md

 > I am large, I contain multitudes. *—Walt Whitman describing the Arabic language (probably)*

 Arabic is big.
-The language spoken in Morocco is way different from the one spoken in Oman, for example, which makes sense, seeing as they've got 8,000km and more than 1,000 years of separation between them.
+The language spoken in Morocco is way different from the one spoken in Oman, for example,<sup id="text-1">[(1)](#note-1)</sup>
+which makes sense, seeing as they've got 8,000km and more than 1,000 years of separation between them.
 No matter whether you call all of Arabic's different flavors "dialects" or "languages" (it mostly depends on the type of person you'd like to get yelled at by), there's no denying that they're **somehow** different from each other.

-You don't even need to cover all eight thousand of those kilometers to clock how strongly they can differ.
+And you don't even need to cover all eight thousand of those kilometers to clock how strongly they can differ.
 Like with a lot of other languages, just moving from one village to the next is enough to hear marked differences in the dialect.
-This means that convenient, blankety terms like "Moroccan Arabic" and "Omani Arabic" don't hold up so strongly when you take a closer look... there are zillions of different Moroccan Arabics between one end of the country and another.
+This means that convenient, blankety terms like "Moroccan Arabic" and "Omani Arabic" don't hold up so strongly when you take a closer look... there are zillions of different Moroccan and Omani Arabics from one end of a country to the other.

 I'm gonna turn my focus to my own country of Lebanon with that in mind.
 It's barely the size of Rhode Island and Delaware put together (for non-Americans, that means it's roughly the size of